qualityshepherd/brine/assets/posts/southern_coast.md

 The Hag Kalg found this dragon dying before her imprisonment in Mon.
 Nursing it back to health forged an everlasting bond.
 The two now communicate via shadows, plotting her freedom.

 **0209 Greever's Lighthouse** stands weather-beaten, like a skeletal finger pointing to the heavens.
-Constructed by Ned Greever, whose wife, Ida, met her end by jumping to the cliffs below.
+Constructed by Ned Greever, whose wife, Ida (`Lovelorn, Vengeful`), met her end by jumping to the cliffs below.
 Since then, the abandoned lighthouse draws "grievers" who choose a similar fate.
 All who enter feel a heavy, chilling presence and a lingering sorrow.

 The fourth floor still holds Ida Greever's bed; her diary hidden beneath.
 In it, she writes of her true love—the captain of The Crown's Fury.
 The day she learned his ship was lost in the Battle of Mistwood, she leapt from the tower.
 Now she and other lost souls light the beacon, calling the ghost ship from the depths.